 Literals in Java can be classified into six types, as below:

 - Char Literals

 Our learners also read: Free java course!

-These literals are again specified in different sub-types, let us see one by one in the article.
+These literals are again specified in different sub-types, let us see them one by one in the article.

 1. Integral Literals

 Integral literals are specified in four different ways, as follows:

 Decimal: It has a base of ten, and digits from 0 to 9.